By now, you may have heard that car insurance has changed in BC with ICBC's Enhanced Care coverage.

 - More care and coverage after a crash.
 All British Columbians now have access to better care and recovery benefits if they're hurt in an accident – regardless of who was responsible for the crash.

 Read on to learn more details about the new car insurance model, plus what drivers can expect.

 Why rates are going down

 The main component that's causing the drop in rates is how ICBC manages payments for care benefits.
-Today's auto insurance system involves high legal costs, which directly impact the insurance rates you pay.
-However, with Enhanced Care coverage, those costs are largely being removed.
-Instead, under the new model, ICBC can redirect the money towards improved care and recovery benefits instead of leaving it for the courtroom.
+The old auto insurance system involved high legal costs, which directly impact the insurance rates you pay.
+However, with ICBC's Enhanced Care coverage, those costs have largely been removed.
+Under the new model, ICBC can redirect the money towards improved care and recovery benefits instead of leaving it for the courtroom.